kahrendt/esphome-on-device-wake-word/README.md

 ## Benchmarks

+Benchmarking and comparing wake word models is challenging.
+It is hard to account for all the different operating environments.
+[Picovoice](https://github.com/Picovoice/wake-word-benchmark) has provided one benchmark for at least one point of comparison.

-The following graph depicts the false-accept/false-reject rate for the "hey jarvis" model compared to the equivalent openWakeWord model.
+The following graph depicts the false-accept/false-reject rate for the "Hey Jarvis" model compared to the equivalent openWakeWord model.
-![FPR/FRR curve for "hey jarvis" pre-trained model](benchmarking/oww_comparison.jpg) Graph Credit: [dscripka](https://github.com/dscripka)
+![FPR/FRR curve for "hey jarvis" pre-trained model](benchmarking/oww_comparison.jpg)

+Graph Credit: [dscripka](https://github.com/dscripka)

+For a more rigorous false acceptance metric, we tested the "Hey Jarvis" on the [Dinner Party Corpus](https://www.amazon.science/publications/dipco-dinner-party-corpus) dataset.
+The component's default configuration values result in a 0.187 false accept rate per hour.

 ## Detection Process